Cursor activity

 * Notice patterns in how suggestions are used across tab completions, agent, chat, and cmd+k.

-Read more in our full guide on [measuring the productivity impact of AI tools](/features/ai-tools.md).
+Read more in our guide on [understanding the impact of AI tools](/guides/understand-the-impact-of-ai-tools.md).

 To track Cursor adoption and licenses, see [AI adoption metrics](/features/ai-tools/ai-adoption.md).